 The Company monitors and evaluates on an ongoing basis its internal control over financial reporting in order to improve its overall effectiveness.
 In the course of these evaluations, the Company modifies and refines its internal processes as conditions warrant.
-As required by Rule 13a-15(d), the Company's management, including the Chief Executive Officer and the Chief Financial Officer, also conducted an evaluation of the Company's internal control over financial reporting to determine whether any changes occurred during the quarter ended December 30, 2017 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
-Based on that evaluation, there has been no such change during the period covered by this report.
+As required by Rule 13a-15(d), the Company's management, including the Chief Executive Officer and the Chief Financial Officer, also conducted an evaluation of the Company's internal control over financial reporting to determine whether any changes occurred during the quarter ended December 29, 2018 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+Based on that evaluation, there has been no such change during the period covered by this report however, based upon the aforementioned material weakness, we will be making the changes described above to enhance our internal controls.

 ITEM 9B.
-OTHER INFORMATION
+OTHER INFORMA TION